jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authentication/internal.md

 - All successful sessions have a duration of 9 hours.

+## Authentication criteria

+At `Fluid Attacks`,
+we check the internal rights for internal users on a monthly basis, complying with the following:

+- User rights are reviewed
+  at regular intervals and
+  after any change,
+  promotion or termination
+  of employment.

+- Authorizations for privileged access rights are reviewed at frequent intervals.

 ## GPG signature for repository commits

 In order to prevent identity hijacking,